ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

     When done with all columns, check the path length.
 If still too long, shorten paths even more, starting at the right-most column.

     Done.

+Tue.
+10 Sept.
+2024
+1. [ ] Continue work in `fix_paths()` and `shorten_segment()` functions.
+1. [ ] figure out where to actually make the changes onto the disk, too, including after replacing illegal chars.
+Probably make a new function for this, and call it after shortening the paths, comparing the new to the old paths and only making changes in the list of paths and on the disk if they differ.